-Too many times in our favorite novels characters are flat because the author is more concentrated on the story itself and the description of locations and scenes.
-Characters too have the right to be developed in depth, describing both the personality and the evolution within the story.
+Too many times in our favorite novels, characters are flat because the author is more concentrated on the story itself and the description of locations and scenes.
+Characters have the right to be developed in depth too, describing both the personality and the evolution within the story.

 It is crucial that the reader can be projected into the story since the start.
-A prologue, or simply the first chapter, has to avoid useless and tedious introductions, engaging the reader’s curiosity since the beginning.
-Dan Brown is a great example of this writing style.
+A prologue, or merely the first chapter, has to avoid useless and tedious introductions, engaging the reader’s curiosity since the beginning.
+Dan Brown is an excellent example of this writing style.

 As George R.R.
-Martin’s example, having a wide variety of characters and dedicating a single chapter to each of them is a good method to reinforce the reader’s interest and makes the architecture of the plot more complex and exciting.
+Martin’s exemplified, having a wide variety of characters and dedicating a single chapter to each of them is an excellent method to reinforce the reader’s interest and makes the architecture of the plot more complex and exciting.

-Every chapter of a hyperbook should not conclude the action itself so as to keep the readers engaged and give them the willing to turn the page to see how it will end.
+Every chapter of a hyperbook should not conclude the action itself so as to keep the readers engaged and give them the willingness to turn the page to see how it will end.